sdg002/AzureTrials/arm-template-basics/readme.md

 ```
 ---

-# 500-Add the storage account key to Key Vault
+# 500-Add the storage account key to Key Vault (using Azure CLI)

 ## How to retrieve the storage account keys ?
 ```powershell